-- Clearly described the project/program scope and activities to be conducted. - Clearly described the targeted population, location, and the timeframe of the project/program. - Clearly described the innovation and strength of the project/program plan. - Provided all information required for the specific type of grant and project/program. - Described established or proposed collaboration or partnerships that substantiated how the project/program avoids/eliminates duplication of programs, services and activities. - Clearly described a system planned or in place to measure program's accomplishments and other required reporting data.
+- Clearly described the project/program scope and activities to be conducted. - Clearly described the targeted population, location, and the timeframe of the project/program. - Clearly described the innovation and strength of the project/program plan.
+Include strategies used for case management and to increase housing stability. - Provided all information required for the specific type of grant and project/program. - Described established or proposed collaboration or partnerships that substantiated how the project/program avoids/eliminates duplication of programs, services and activities.